GoogleChrome/webstore-docs/whitelists.md

 >**Note:** The landing page specified by the `entry_point_url` key is not automatically whitelisted.
 It is your responsibility as the developer to ensure that the entry point is properly scoped to avoid over-whitelisting content.

 ## Publish
-Whitelists are uploaded and maintained in much the same way as other CWS items using the publishing UI in the Developer Dashboard.
-Adding or removing whitelisted content is done by uploading a new CRX (with an item’s version number incremented) containing an edited site list file.
+Whitelists are uploaded and maintained in much the same way as other CWS items using the publishing UI in the [Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard).
+Adding or removing whitelisted content is done by uploading a new CRX (with an item's version number incremented) containing an edited site list file.

 For more information see the [Publish in the Chrome Web Store](https://developer.chrome.com/webstore/publish) documentation.